Last updated on 17th March, 2022

 In terms of power supply, I used a 12v transformer for the LEDs and Stepper Driver.
 To power the ESP32, I simply used the built in USB.
 Not the neatest solution but this was convent for me since the mains socket I was plugging the 12v transformer into also had a USB output.
 If you don’t have a handy USB outlet, there are plenty of 12v to 5v transformers or 12v to USB outlets you could use.

 Well, that is it for part 2: Electronics.
-Part 3: Firmware and Software soon to follow!
+Check out Part 3: Firmware and Software for the final piece!